 One of the most remarkable takeaways among the Fall/Winter 2021 shoe trends isn’t simply about the styles that were seen, but also the ones that weren’t.
 Among hundreds of collections, viewed digitally from around the world, there was a noticeable lack of athletic footwear in the latest collections.
 That’s not to say there weren’t any sneakers or the like, but it felt like quite a departure from just a few years ago when trainers were ubiquitous and, furthermore, a palpable shift away from the comfortable footwear that’s dominated wardrobes for the better part of the past year.
 Instead, countless designers had celebrations on the brain.
 And therefore on feet, too.

 Surely there’s no indication that athleisure is fading away, nor is it possible to predict exactly what our world will look like in six months.
 However, the latest footwear trends spark excitement for the act of dressing up with intention, of wearing special clothing for special occasions.
-And with good news on the horizon — all Americans being eligible for the Covid-19 vaccine as of May 1 — it feels hopeful to look ahead at next season’s bold trends and wonder all the places they can go.
+It feels hopeful to look ahead at next season’s bold trends and wonder all the places they can go.

 Fall/Winter 2021 Shoe Trend: Lifted Loafers

 Loafers, the timelessly polished style, got a raise for Fall/Winter 2021.
 This came by way of staggering stacked heels and towering platforms.
 This elevated version of a classic shoe was seen in collections for Tods, Versace, and Loewe, where Jonathan Anderson gave them a modern two-tone finished and chunkier, platform silhouette.